Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.
-**Added:**

-- Backpack:
-  - New `BottomSheet` component for presenting a floating panel similar to the one used in Apple Maps, Stocks and other native Apple apps.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).